nhsconnect/Events-Management/pages/receiver/receiver_ig.md

 - identify which systems have consumed data received via the NEMS
 - identify how the the data received has been used
-- identify who has has accessed the data received via the NEMS
+- identify who has had accessed the data received via the NEMS